rel-ross/a-bit-puzzling/README.md

 ruby runner.rb

 # Features
-MUST DO THIS
+Deftly and expediently finds available puzzles.
+Adds meaning and satisfaction to life.
+Advertisement-free experience.
+No-fuss sign-up.
+Test1234

 # Unfinished Features :

 - Add option for a "return to main menu" on each page

 # Contact
-Created by Arielle Ross and Benton Westergard
+Created by Arielle Ross and Benton Westergaard

 License
 Click to view